 Organic Cucumber Beetle Control

 As with any form of pest control, integrated measures that include companion planting to attract the cucumber beetle’s natural predators will be most effective.
 When it comes to organic pesticides, there are a variety of pyrethrin options that have an effect against some varieties of cucumber beetles, with varying levels of efficiency.

-Finally, if you want to give pyrethrins one more shot before moving onto something else, you can go for a strong solution of PyGanic, a pure pyrethrin spray option.
+Finally, if you want to give pyrethrins one more shot before moving onto something else, you can go for a strong solution of a pure pyrethrin spray option.
 Just blend it at the highest maximum recommendation on the label for your types of plants.

 Some cucumber beetles are resistant to pyrethrins, so it’s good to have an alternative.
 In this case, I would recommend a spinosad spray.
-Monterey Garden Insect Spray is a solid choice.

 Environmental Cucumber Beetle Control

 Your first stage in environmental control should always be to encourage beneficial insects that prey on your pests.
 These will not only help you control beetle damage, but they’ll also help prevent MV and bacterial wilt.

 To do this, you’ll want to plant flowers or herbs that encourage ladybugs and lacewings to stick around your yard.
 These two insects will happily consume the eggs of cucumber beetles.
 They’ll also eat any newly-hatched larvae they might encounter.
 Plants that attract these two include yarrow, cosmos, coreopsis, goldenrod, and Queen Anne’s lace.